esphome/esphome-docs/components/external_eeprom.rst

 Devices
 *******
 The list below lists of type and sizes of serial Eeprom devices supported.
-Please use the **EEPROM_TYPE** to cofigure your device
+Please use the **EEPROM_TYPE** to configure your device.

 .. list-table::